 At the Hebrew School, we are dedicated to enriching your child’s experience.
-Since your child first enrolled here, there has not been a focus just on this day in particular.
-Rather, the focus has been on ways we live as a Jewish people, including understanding the practice of our traditions, the meaning of our holidays and festivals, the history of our people, and of course reading and understanding the prayers.
-Attending school at Kol Ha’Emek has never been about only becoming a b’mitzvah.
+The Hebrew School experience is not focused just on this particular day but on understanding the ways we live as a Jewish people, including understanding the practice of our traditions, the meaning of our holidays and festivals, the history of our people, and of course, reading and understanding the prayers.
+Jewish education is about establishing a base for lifelong learning and how the teachings and practices of Judaism can help navigate every stage of life.
 We stress this with all students and we hope that this philosophy can continue forward with your support.

 Here are some important resources families and students will use during the b’nai mitzvah process: